 4. Improve indoor air quality.

 Use air purifying plants and an air purifier, Keep your home organized and clutter-free to promote clarity of mind and reduce dust and stress.
+This is critical for intentional spaces that prioritize wellness and a holistic approach to interior design.

 5. Designate storage areas.